 IP CCTV cameras

 All Fibaro Home Center Controllers support IP CCTV cameras.
 The HC3 Lite only works with a single IP CCTV camera, whereas the HC3 supports unlimited.
-Hundreds of IP cameras are available that work with the Fibaro system.
+There are hundreds Fibaro compatible cameras, allowing you to customise your home’s security system.

 Satel Alarm Integration

 Both offer support for Satel alarm systems, allowing for easy integration.